 Q1.
 What is color psychology in UI/UX design?

-Q2.
-Why is color psychology important in modern UI/UX design?
+Q2: Why is color psychology important for modern websites and apps?

-Q3.
-How do colors influence user experience in digital design?
+Q3: How do different colors affect user behavior in UI/UX design?

-Q4.
-What are the best colors for UI/UX design?
+Q4: What are the best color combinations for UI/UX design?

-Q5.
-How can color psychology improve website conversions?
+Q5: How does color psychology improve conversion rates?

-Q6.
-What are common mistakes in using color in UI/UX design?
+Q6: What are common color psychology mistakes in UI/UX design?